Giant cargo plans, part 1

 In addition to serving Starfleet as passenger transports and cargo ships, Giant-derived vessels served as starship tenders or, perhaps more accurately, task-force support ships.
 These ships were an important part of Starfleet's ability to project power far from the Federation core and to undertake both defensive and offensive operations without the direct support of starbases.
 Tenders had large crews, numerous maintenance craft (work bees), and extensive facilities for repairing starships large and small, their embarked craft, and their various onboard components.
 They had the internal capacity to carry all that was needed to rearm, refuel, resupply, and replenish starships so that they could continue operations without having to retire to starbases that might have been many parsecs to the rear.
 Giants could also be outfitted with medical facilities and staff able to care for 100 inpatient casualties per week.
 The passenger cabins could be used as temporary berths for starship crews as their ships were being repaired.
 Giants were fast enough to keep pace with task forces and, because they carried no defensive weaponry, to retreat to safety when threatened.

 A representative tender mission was the support given by USS Hymir (NCC-T223) to a 6-ship task force led by the Lancaster-class heavy cruiser USS Arronax (NCC-1250) and including 2 Paris-class light cruisers, USS Teheran (NCC-908) and USS São Paulo (NCC-901), and 2 upgraded Hyperion-class survey cruisers, USS Rhea (NCC-858) and USS Tethys (NCC-861).
-In May 2212 the task force was sent to a system designated Kappa 221 (BD+07˚3967), some 10 parsecs to the galactic northwest of Ennigaldi (Gliese 726), then one of the Federation's most distant colony systems, to investigate the loss of the long-range explorers SS Magellan and SS Infinity 3 years earlier.
+In May 2212 the task force was sent to a system designated Kappa 221 (BD+07˚3967), some 10 pc beyond the Federation border from Ennigaldi (Gliese 726), then one of the Federation's most distant colony systems, to investigate the loss of the long-range explorers SS Magellan and SS Infinity 3 years earlier.
 Subspace signals and radio messages analyzed by Starfleet suggested that both ships had been pursued, attacked, and destroyed by vessels of a previously unknown race.
 The Kappa 221 system and several nearby systems had been identified as promising targets for colonization and mineral exploitation.

 After a voyage of nearly 3 months, the task force arrived at Kappa 221 in August 2212.
 A survey of the planets revealed several with fluorine atmospheres, apparently engineered, that showed signs of earlier settlements but were now abandoned.
 However, no traces of Magellan or Infinity were found.
 Three weeks later, the task force was confronted by 4 ships of a previously unknown configuration.
 Arronax transmitted messages of greeting and friendship, which were met with no response.
 The aliens suddenly charged the task force firing disruptor-like weapons.
 In the resulting action, all 4 alien ships were destroyed, and Teheran sustained 12 casualties and moderate damage.